Esri/esri-leaflet-doc/src/pages/tutorials/working-with-authenticated-services-with-arcgis-server.md

 });
 ```

 We have now built a basic Esri Leaflet web map that retrieves an authenticated service from ArcGIS Server, and handles errors with both the POST request to generate the token, as well as accessing the service.
 Below is the completed code.
-In the future, this tutorial (or a seperate?) will cover accessing authenticated content from ArcGIS Online.
 Try experimenting with the wrong username/password and service URL to test the error trapping logic.

 ```xml
 <!DOCTYPE html>